dnanexus/cwic/Readme.md

 $ dx run app-cwic --ssh
 ```

-Like above the command below will run cwic started from the DNAnexus image dnanexus/cwic-base and since "credentials" file is given when the user runs "dx-save-cwic" in the Docker container, the environment will be saved as a new Docker layer added to the image the app was started from and pushed to the Docker registry specified in "credentials":
+Like above, the command below will run cwic started from the DNAnexus image dnanexus/cwic-base and since "credentials" file is given when the user runs "dx-save-cwic" in the Docker container, the environment will be saved as a new Docker layer added to the image the app was started from and pushed to the Docker registry specified in "credentials":

 ```
 $ dx run app-cwic --ssh \
     -icredentials=my_cred_project:credentials.json \
 ```

-Like above this command will run the cwic instance, execute the "ls -l" command, and exit:
+Like above, this command will run the cwic instance, execute the "ls -l" command, and exit:

 ```
 $ dx run app-cwic \